+Abbreviations: TAS, Total Attitude Score; BL, baseline; sem, semester; yr, year.

 TAS and self-assessment of attitudes toward animal use

-In order to analyse the relationship between the students' self-assessed attitudes toward animal use and care and their TAS, a one-way ANOVA was conducted, where the means of the TAS scores, within each time of measurement, were compared across the categories of the self-assessment of attitudes toward animal use scale.
-The analysis revealed a significant effect for the self-assessment categories within all times of measurement, except for the 4th one (BL: F(4, 160) = 16.87, p < 0.001; 2nd semester: F(4, 128) = 15.40, p < 0.001; 2nd year: F(4, 90) = 5.41, p = 0.001; 4th year: F(2, 29) = 0.60, p = 0.56).
-In General, there was a significant linear trend for the significant results, indicating that the lower the concern toward animals, the lower the TAS score (p < 0.001 for all times of measurement).
-The post-hoc analysis revealed that in baseline, the differences stem mainly from the difference between statements 1 and 2 (which reflect strong animal rights position) and the rest of the statements, and between statement 5 (which reflects a belief in the use of animals for human good if majority of their physiological and behavioural needs are met) and the rest of the statements (p ≤ 0.001 for all comparisons).
-The same pattern was also apparent and significant in the 2nd semester and in the 2nd year times of measurement, but not in the last time of measurement (4th year).
-Figure xxx (a-d) presents these findings that indicate that TAS scores are higher among students who identify themselves as higher in concern toward animal use and care.
+In order to analyze the relationship between the students’ self-assessed attitudes toward animal use and care and their TAS, a one-way ANOVA was conducted, in which the means of the TAS scores, within each time of measurement, were compared across the various categories of self-assessed attitudes toward animal use.
+The analysis revealed a significant effect for the self-assessed categories at all times of measurement, except the fourth time point (baseline, F(4, 160) = 16.87, p < 0.001; second semester, F(4, 128) = 15.40, p < 0.001; second year: F(4, 90) = 5.41, p = 0.001; fourth year: F(2, 29) = 0.60, p = 0.56).

+Generally, a significant linear trend was observed for the significant results, indicating that the less concern the students showed toward animals, the lower their TAS scores (p < 0.001 for all times of measurement).
+The post-hoc analysis revealed that at baseline, the differences stemmed mainly from the difference between statements 1 and 2 (which reflected strong animal rights position) and the other statements; and between statement 5 (which reflected a belief in the use of animals for human good if the majority of their physiological and behavioral needs are met) and the other statements (p ≤ 0.001 for all comparisons).
+A similar pattern was also apparent and significant in the second semester and in the second year, but not during the fourth year.
+Figure xxx (a–d) presents these findings and illustrates that the TAS scores are higher among students who identify themselves as having greater concern toward animal use and care.

-Figures X (a-d): TAS scores (y-axes) within each category of the Self-assessment of attitudes towards animal use scale (x-axes) at each time of measurement; Category 1 represents Strong animal rights position, Category 2 represents Midpoint, but closer to Category 1, Category 3 represents Midpoint, but closer to Category 4, Category 4 represents Believe in the use of animals for human good if their majority of physiological and behavioural needs are met, Category 5 represents Midpoint, but closer to 4; the line within each box represents the median, the X represents the mean, the whiskers are 25th and 75th percentiles.
+Figures X (a–d).
+TAS scores (y-axes) within each category of the Self-assessment of attitudes toward animal use scale (x-axes) at each time of measurement